 In this tutorial, we will show you how to install Nginx on AlmaLinux 8.
 For those of you who didn’t know, Nginx (Pronounce as Engine X) is a powerful web server software that can be used on your server.
-It is also known for its high performance and low memory usage which will allow fewer resources to be used but getting the job done efficiently.
+It is also known for its high performance and low memory usage which will allow fewer resources to be used while getting the job done efficiently.
 A popular setup is to use it as a proxy for Apache, which can then serve application requests.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 I will show you through the step-by-step installation of the Nginx on an AlmaLinux 8.

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 sudo dnf update sudo dnf install epel-release

 Now we run the following command to install the Nginx webserver:

 Once it is installed, you can start and enable the Nginx service using the following command:

 sudo systemctl enable nginx sudo systemctl start nginx